franciscofsales/react_animated/README.md

 # React Native Animated
 This repo is a collection of animated components in react native.
-The examples app has demos for every animation.
+The example app has demos for every animation.

 ## Install